 Who can I bring to the visits?

 The parent that intends to do the working shift must attend both visits.
 The morning visit is to be attended by the child, and the afternoon without.

 No more than two adults may attend the visit—we have a small class size and don’t want to overwhelm the children.

 How are the visits assessed?

-The working parents and Teacher on the shift you attend, as well as the parents you meet and interact with at the drop-off in the morning or pick-up in the afternoon, will all be asked to evaluate your visit.
+The working parents and Activity Coordinator on the shift you attend, as well as the parents you meet and interact with at the drop-off in the morning or pick-up in the afternoon, will all be asked to evaluate your visit.
 We are looking for how well you engage with the children and the other member families, as well as your appreciation of the cooperative approach, plus the skills and interests you would bring to the co-op.

 Can I choose the start date and days my child will attend?

 We do our best to accommodate your preferences for a start date and days of the week you would like your child to attend Puddle Jumpers Workshop.